spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 ## Components

-Conventions:
+### Conventions

 - Components must be placed according to the corresponding [application layer’s](#application-layers) directory architecture  to take effect.
 - Components are required to inherit from the [application layer](#application-layers) corresponding abstract class in the  `Kernel` module to take effect.

 <details>
   <summary> For *core module development* </summary>
-Components must be extended directly from the [application layer's](#application-layers) corresponding abstract class in the `Kernel` module.
+- Components must be extended directly from the [application layer's](#application-layers) corresponding abstract class in the `Kernel` module.
 </details>

-Guidelines:
+### Guidelines

 - The components should be stateless to be deterministic and easy to comprehend.
 <details>
   <summary>For *project development*</summary>

-Module development and core module development conventions and guidelines may offer solutions for long-term requirements or recurring issues.
+- Module development and core module development conventions and guidelines may offer solutions for long-term requirements or recurring issues.
 We recommend considering them for each component.

 </details>
 <details>
   <summary>For *module development* and *core module development*</summary>

-Components must be stateless to be deterministic and easy to comprehend.
+- Components must be stateless to be deterministic and easy to comprehend.

 </details>